tangowithcode/tango_with_django_2/manuscript/chapter5-database-setup.md

 There will be times when you will have to delete your database.
 Sometimes it's easier to just start afresh.
 Perhaps you might end up caught in a loop when trying to make further migrations, and something goes wrong.

 When you encounter the need to refresh the database, you can go through the following steps.
-Note that for this tutorial, you are using a SQLite database -- Django does support a [variety of other database engines](https://docs.djangoproject.com/en/2.1/ref/databases/).
+Note that for this tutorial, you are using an SQLite database -- Django does support a [variety of other database engines](https://docs.djangoproject.com/en/2.1/ref/databases/).

 1. If you're running it, stop your Django development server.
 2. For an SQLite database, delete the `db.sqlite3` file in your Django project's directory.
 It'll be in the same directory as the `manage.py` file.